Frequently Asked Questions

 The easy answer is to monitor local ads in newspapers, but most investigative agencies promote openings nationally through the PI Magazine Classifieds both in print and on the PI Magazine website as well as postings on Private Investigator related Internet list serves.
 Another option is to call a local detective agency and offer to start with them as an intern.
 Even though you might not get paid, the training and experience you will receive is priceless.

 A successful private investigator will own several investigative tools.
-These tools are based on the type of work or cases you will be working on.
+These tools are based on the type of work or cases he will be working on.
 Probably the most important investigative tool is a surveillance friendly vehicle.
-The most common is a mini-van, however, the best vehicle is one that blends best for the area you are working in.
-You also need to own a digital video camcorder, a covert body worn video camera, a miniature digital video recorder, and a covert digital audio recorder.
-We have found that the best source for hidden cameras, spy gadgets and specialty private investigative equipment is PI Gear at www.Pigear.com
+The most common is a mini-van, however, the best vehicle is one that blends in best for the area you are working in.
+You will need to own a digital video camcorder, a covert body worn video camera, a miniature digital video recorder, and a covert audio recorder.
+We have found that the best source for hidden cameras, spy gadgets and specialty private investigative equipment is PI Gear at www.Pigear.com .
+There are many other tools and equipment that will come in handy,and a review of this website will be enlightening.

 Here is a list of the most commonly used tools and equipment used by private investigators: